SindreKjelsrud/kjelsrud.dev/src/pages/uses.md

 ## What do I use?

 The following is a list of the  different technologies that I use on a daily basis.
-This page was inspired by [uses this](https://usesthis.com/), and you can see more pages like this there.
+This page was inspired by [**Uses This**](https://usesthis.com/), and you can see more pages like this there.

 ![Image of my terminal](/img/term.png)

-For more details about my [dotfiles click here](https://github.com/SindreKjelsrud/dotfiles).
+For more details about my [**dotfiles click here**](https://github.com/SindreKjelsrud/dotfiles).

 ## 🐧 Hardware (+ OS)